mm61-delwp/risk_attribution/README.md

 This poses some challenges for communicating risk.
 For example, people within a locality, shire or district expect the risk data we provide them to reflect bushfire risk _to_ assets in their locality, shire or district, not the risk _from_ ignitions within their footprint pose assets which may be outside their area of interest.

-There has been some debate about whether it is appropriate to
+There has been some debate about whether it is appropriate to use Bayes Net outputs in the way described below.
+The aim here is to demonstrate _how_ it can be done, not show that it _should be_ done.

-This may not be true.
-It's easy to imagine a scenario where a modelled fire impacts on assets before the Bayes net is included,

-An alternative way of looking at the scenario is that the Phoenix fire footprint and losses represent a worst case scenario for the modelled weather and ignition, and the Bayes net is downscaling the _likelihood_ of the worst case occurring.

 Demonstration of a process for new allocating risk outputs from new Bushfire Risk Modelling Framework to:
 * the ignitions that cause the risk of house loss (ignition risk) - not shown here as it is the standard output